copsTvFan/cops-episode-guide/guide.md

   tire and keep it real.
 He then rambles incoherently.
 He came home at 2am and Travis said he wasn't going to take it any more and stabbed him.
 He's charged with battery.
-- Pierce County WA (1:41 AM Traffic Stop) South Hill Precinct -- Deputy Theron Hardesty loves graveyard because he gets to be proactive.
+- Pierce County, WA (1:41 AM Traffic Stop) South Hill Precinct -- Deputy Theron Hardesty loves graveyard because he gets to be proactive.
 He stops a car with no lights on, asks the woman for her license and she says she doesn't have it.
 She cries, claims she's running from her boyfriend, doesn't know where